lucmsilva651/lucmsilva651/README.md

 ## Hi there, I'm Lucas!
 It's nice that you have visited my profile!

-If you want to know about me, just check it out my website: [https://www.eleu.me](https://www.eleu.me)
+If you want to know some things about me, you can just go to my website: [https://www.eleu.me](https://www.eleu.me)

 <div align="center">